bpourian/json-to-java-object/README.md

 Please look under the test directory to see different ways of creating a POJO from json.

+You can find the blog to this repo here: [How to create a Java Object from a JSON object](https://medium.com/@benpourian/how-to-create-a-java-object-from-a-json-object-c47c08b030c5)

 ### SimplePojo Class

 This class contains a simple java object with relevant getter methods.
 In the test you can see I have created a json